11 budgeting tips on how to drastically cut household expenses, reduce your spending and save money!

-I did a quick YouTube search, and I found hundreds of exercise and workout routines I could follow from my living room.
+I did a quick YouTube search, and I found hundreds of exercises and workout routines I could follow from my living room.
 I found some workouts to be even more intense than working out in the gym!

 Take Long Walks & Hikes

-Walking is an excellent form of exercise and steady state cardio.
+Walking is an excellent form of exercise and steady-state cardio.
 I absolutely love walking, and it’s such a simple, yet effective way to keep fit and healthy.

 I also like to go on adventure hikes to explore new cities and landmarks.
 Check out the best hiking trails to visit in the U.S.

-7. Cut All Unused Subscriptions
+7. Cut All Unused Household Subscriptions

 The cost of your monthly memberships and subscriptions can add up quickly!
 This includes services such as magazines, monthly boxes, software, and on-demand services.

 Individually, each subscription may only be a few dollars per month; but when you total it up, you could be spending $50+ every month on these subscriptions.